 No Kid Hungry Kentucky, a partnership campaign between the Kentucky Kids Eat Program of Feeding Kentucky and Share Our Strength, works to end childhood hunger by increasing access to federally funded, state administered child nutrition programs including the Summer Food Service Program (SFSP) and the Seamless Summer Option (SSO) of the National School Lunch Program.
-As part of our focus on summer during Spring 2024, No Kid Hungry Kentucky has compiled this list of resources to aid SFSP and SSO sponsors providing rural, non-congregate meals.
+As part of our focus on summer during Spring 2024, No Kid Hungry Kentucky has compiled this list of resources to aid SFSP and SSO sponsors providing rural, non-congregate meals, also known as SUN Meals to Go.

 Both SFSP, now referred to by the USDA as Sun Meals, and SSO provide nutritious meals to eligible children at meals sites in low-income areas during the summer months.
 While the SSO is an option exclusively available to school food authorities, SFSP is open to public or private nonprofit school food authorities (SFA); public or private nonprofit colleges or universities; public or private nonprofit residential summer camps; units of local, county, municipal, state, or federal governments; or any other type of tax-exempt private nonprofit organizations.
 Through the summer meal programs, program operators provide meals to children at various sites in their communities at no cost.